University Club Tower (Tulsa)

-The University Club Tower is a residential high-rise building in Tulsa, Oklahoma.
+The University Club Tower is a residential skyscraper in the Riverview Historic District of Tulsa, Oklahoma.
 The building rises 377 feet (115 m).
-It contains 32 floors, and was completed in 1966.
+It contains 32 floors and was completed in 1966.
 The University Club Tower currently stands as the 8th-tallest building in the city, and the 15th-tallest building in the state of Oklahoma.
 It also currently stands as the tallest all-residential building in Tulsa and Oklahoma.
-The circular building, marked by unusual floorplans surrounding its central core, was the first major building in the United States to be designed using a computer.
+The circular building, marked by unusual floor plans surrounding its central core, was the first major building in the United States to be designed using a computer.